The Registry Of Ex-Military Land-Rovers Au, NZ, etc

 The images below are of one of the Project vehicles, 37-826, which survives today in the Army Museum Bandiana.

-The chassis numbers of the 4x4 vehicles are nominally 400002, 400003 & 400004.
-However 3 were built for the army and one for Land Rover Australia, but one was written off in a crash on the way to be delivered and was replaced with the LRA vehicle.
 The 6x6 vehicles chassis numbers were 600002, 600003 and 600004.
-600005 which must have been the LRA reference vehicle still exists and is owned by LRA.
+600005 which was the LRA reference vehicle still exists and is owned by LRA.
 It is registered as a company vehicle.
-However, the vehicle is now a wide cab crew cab, having been converted from the original narrow cab reference vehicle into the prototype wide cab and subsequently into the prototype crew cab.
+However, the vehicle is now a wide cab crew cab, having been converted from the original narrow cab reference vehicle into the prototype wide cab and subsequently into the prototype crew cab, now donated to the Army Museum Bandiana.

 The Trials vehicles in review.
 Two of the 4x4 Land Rovers.